Celestial navigation with a phone camera

 Bubble horizon

-On devices with a gravity sensor, the app annotates the capture image with an artificial ('bubble') horizon, dashed line of the screenshot above.
-To snap to the bubble horizon, move the horizon cursor outside the image bounds and hit auto-align.
+On devices with a gravity sensor, Sextant Frame annotates the capture image with an artificial ('bubble') horizon, dashed line of the screenshot above.
+To snap to the bubble horizon, move the horizon cursor below-outside the image bounds and hit auto-align.

 The accuracy of the bubble horizon varies somewhat between devices and conditions.